NexPlayer/Unity-SDK/basic/player-information.md

  For VOD streams, it retrieves the current playback time.

- For live streams, Android, iOS, macOS, and WebGL, the current time is the current PTS value of the audio track while, on Windows and Xbox Series X/S, it's the server time value and this value only updates once per second.
+ For live streams, Android, iOS, macOS, and WebGL, the current time is the current PTS value of the audio track.
+However, on Windows and Xbox Series X/S, it's the server time value and this value is only updated once per second.

 - **public int GetTotalTime()**